dbelford/Itineraries/README.md

 Jekyll will process files conforming to the directory and file structure described on Jekyll's site.

+Then run bundler to ensure the `content-blocks` Jekyll plugin is there too:

+`bundle install`

 ##Run Website Locally

 With Jekyll installed, navigate your terminal to the root directory of the repo: